Doppelclick/Diana/README.md

 ### Burrow Waypoints:
 + Guesses burrow position based on ancestral spade particles, calculates an intercept using burrow arrow or last ancestral spade use (**Tip: Look up or down for more accuracy**)
 + Nearby burrow detection
-+ Inquisitor waypoints shared through party/all chat - manageable ignore list - switch between receiving/sending from/to party/all chat
++ Inquisitor waypoints shared through party/all chat and/or Soopy's server - manageable ignore list - switch between receiving/sending from/to party/all chat
-+ Warp to the waypoint you are looking at using a keybind (controls menu) - travel destinations you have not unlocked yet will be blocked in the future, re-enable them in the config file
++ Warp to the waypoint you are looking at using a keybind (controls menu) - travel destinations you have not unlocked yet will be blocked in the future, re-enable them using /diana enable

 ### Command
 + **/diana**